-Prof. Billy Baker, Music, Dance & Theatre Department, has recently been appointed as Music Director of the New Jersey Youth Chorus Young Men’s Ensemble, an organization dedicated to the love and appreciation of choral music among young people including over 150 students from nearly 40 townships in the state.
+Prof. Billy Baker, Music, Dance & Theatre Department, was appointed as Music Director of the New Jersey Youth Chorus Young Men’s Ensemble, an organization dedicated to the love and appreciation of choral music among young people including over 150 students from nearly 40 townships in the state.

 Prof. Baker has also published An Analysis of Vocal Jazz Repertoire by Three Selected Publishing Companies in the November, 2011 issue of Update: Applications of Research in Music Education, a peer reviewed online journal of the National Association for Music Education.

 Prof. Mark Dalio, Music, Dance, and Theatre Department, and Coordinator of Musical Theatre Studies just finished starring in a production of the Tony Nominated Musical "Romance, Romance" with the Women's Theatre Company in Parsippany.
 This musical takes the audience from 1800's Vienna, to the Hamptons of the 1980's.
 The opening night included a discussion with the actors and Tony Nominated Composer Keith Herrmann and lyricist Barry Harman.